 4. Salicylic acid

 "Salicylic acid, a beta-hydroxy acid that is oil-soluble, is a great option for those with oily skin as it penetrates deep into the skin, helping to unclog the pores and reduce oil," says Dr. Garshick.
 The ingredient is known for its ability to crystalize into a teeny, tiny form, allowing it to get way down into the surface of your skin and clear away gunk from the inside out.
+"Salicylic acid washes contain the beta hydroxy acid that is follicular tropic, meaning it is able to get down the hair follicle where the sebum emanates from," adds Dr. Palm.

 5. Benzoyl peroxide